romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-An organization is planning to integrate CodeQL analysis into their development workflow.
+Q: An organization is planning to integrate CodeQL analysis into their development workflow.
 Which approach allows for a direct integration within GitHub without needing external services?
 <details><summary>Show the answer</summary><p>

 - **Setting up CodeQL analysis using GitHub Actions in the repository's workflows**